Close Menu

 Safety Instructions

-7. Keep your hands away from rotating parts.
+5. Keep your hands away from all rotating parts of the Makita TD004G Cordless Impact Driver.

-8. Use auxiliary handle(s), if supplied with the tool.
-Loss of control can cause personal injury.
+6. Use auxiliary handles if supplied with the tool; loss of control can cause personal injury.

-15. Avoid storing the battery cartridge in a container with other metal objects such as nails, coins, etc.
+10. Avoid storing the battery cartridge of the Makita TD004G Cordless Impact Driver with metal objects such as nails, coins, or keys.

 Specifications